 Need Help?

 Did you know?
 You can receive continuing education credits for learning more about safe sleep!
-The American Academy of Pediatrics (AAP) created a free course you can take.
+The American Academy of Pediatrics (AAP) created a low-cost course you can take.
 For more information, click here.

 This website also has resources you can share with families to help them remember what you discussed.
-We have an interactive game that caregivers can play to learn the steps to safe sleep, a downloadable checklist, videos of Louisiana families sharing their safe sleep stories, and more!
+We have an interactive game that caregivers can play to learn the steps to safe sleep, a downloadable handout, a parent-friendly postcard, a shareable flyer, videos of Louisiana families sharing their safe sleep stories, and more!